SKrotkih/swift-googlesignin/README.md

       }
       .store(in: &self.cancellableBag)

-- or handle if something went wrong:
+- subscribe on the User sign in result action (if something went wrong):

    SwiftGoogleSignIn.session.loginResult?
       .sink(receiveCompletion: { completion in